onap/policy-parent/docs/system-attributes/policy-db-migrator.rst

 .. note::
    It is advisable to take a backup of your database prior to running this utility.
-   Please refer to the mariadb documentation on how to do this.
+   Please refer to the mariadb or postgres documentation on how to do this.

 End of Document